Diego Baldenweg with Nora Baldenweg and Lionel Baldenweg

-Diego Baldenweg with Nora Baldenweg and Lionel Baldenweg is the Swiss/Australian composer trio sometimes referred to as the Baldenweg siblings.
+Diego Baldenweg with Nora Baldenweg and Lionel Baldenweg is the Swiss/Australian composer trio sometimes referred to as BALDENWEG (stylised in all caps) or the Baldenweg siblings.
 In the field of advertising they are also firming as Great Garbo (stylised in all caps).

 Career

 The three siblings Diego Baldenweg, Lionel Baldenweg, and Nora Baldenweg work together as a team: Diego Baldenweg (composer); Nora Baldenweg (co-composer); and Lionel Baldenweg (co-composer).

 Together they founded the music production company GREAT GARBO in 2004.
-Since then the siblings have composed and produced the music to over 300 international advertising campaigns for brands such as Carlsberg, Mastercard, Nivea, Sony, Switzerland Tourism and Dove.
+Since then the siblings have composed and produced the music to over 400 international advertising campaigns for brands such as Carlsberg, Mastercard, Nivea, Sony, Switzerland Tourism and Dove.

 They have composed music for many films such as Otfried Preußler's bestselling children's book adaptation The Little Witch starring Karoline Herfurth; the film La femme et le TGV starring Jane Birkin, Til Schweiger's US remake of his German film Head Full of Honey, starring Nick Nolte, Matt Dillon and Emily Mortimer and for Robert Lorenz's In the Land of Saints and Sinners starring Liam Neeson, Kerry Condon, Ciarán Hinds, Colm Meaney and Jack Gleeson.

 In 2019 they composed the entire original score to the Australian teenage sci-fi series The Unlisted (ABC/Netflix), created by Justine Flynn and produced by Polly Staniford and Angie Fielder.
 They also produced, arranged and performed a remake of Pink Floyd's "Another Brick in the Wall" for the opening theme.

 The Baldenweg siblings have worked with orchestras like the Czech National Symphony Orchestra, Macedonian Radio Symphony Orchestra and The City of Prague Philharmonic Orchestra.
 Other notable collaborations include their work with American conductor David Zinman and the Tonhalle Orchestra for their score to "180°" and with British-Irish violinist Daniel Hope and the Zurich Chamber Orchestra for their score to "The Reformer Zwingli".
 In 2021 they composed 'Eye to the World - Zurich Film Festival Suite' which was recorded with conductor Paavo Järvi and the Tonhalle-Orchester Zürich and since serves as the official music for the Zurich Film Festival.

-The Baldenwegs are voting members of the Society of Composers and Lyricists, Alliance for Women Film Composers (Nora), Art Directors Club, Swiss Film Academy, European Film Academy, Australian Academy of Cinema and Television Arts, Swiss Media Composers Association, Australian Guild of Screen Composers. and the World Soundtrack Academy.
+The Baldenwegs are voting members of the Academy of Motion Picture Arts and Sciences(Diego), Society of Composers and Lyricists, Alliance for Women Film Composers (Nora), Art Directors Club, Swiss Film Academy, European Film Academy, Australian Academy of Cinema and Television Arts, Swiss Media Composers Association, Australian Guild of Screen Composers. and the World Soundtrack Academy.